tldr-pages/tldr/pages/osx/nm.md

 # nm

-> List symbol names in object files (see c++filt)
+> List symbol names in object files (see c++filt).

-- List global (extern) functions in a file (prefixed with T)
+- List global (extern) functions in a file (prefixed with T):

 `nm -g {{file.o}}`

-- List only undefined symbols in a file
+- List only undefined symbols in a file:

 `nm -u {{file.o}}`

-- List all symbols, even debugging symbols
+- List all symbols, even debugging symbols:

 `nm -a {{file.o}}`